General

 The story builder in ArcGIS StoryMaps is not a new template or an update to the classic Story Maps templates.
 Instead of templates, ArcGIS StoryMaps uses an integrated story builder with modern capabilities.
 When authors create and publish a story, they typically spend time getting a particular visual treatment approved and then socialize the story at a specific URL.
 For these and other reasons, ArcGIS StoryMaps does not include the option to simply upgrade stories built with the classic Story Maps templates to ArcGIS StoryMaps.
 However, if you have classic stories you need to remake using ArcGIS StoryMaps, the process is straightforward and there are many resources available to assist you.
 It is recommended that you start with What is ArcGIS StoryMaps, Moving to ArcGIS StoryMaps, and Mimicking the classic templates in ArcGIS StoryMaps.

-The classic Esri Story Maps templates are in extended support in ArcGIS Online and are no longer being updated with new capabilities or fixes.
+The classic Esri Story Maps templates have been deprecated in ArcGIS Online and are no longer being updated with new capabilities or fixes.
 Stories created with the classic Esri Story Maps templates will continue to be available to authors and readers.
 ArcGIS StoryMaps is the current-generation storytelling tool in ArcGIS, and authors are encouraged to use this new tool to create stories or remake classic stories that are still in use.
 For the latest on the status of the classic templates, see Classic transition timeline update.